Tweek vs. Craig: Production

 Mr. Adler is based on a teacher Matt Stone had in elementary school, whose name was bleeped multiple times on DVD commentary.
 The situation where the Pam Brady character yells, "It's all for you!" to Mr. Adler is an allusion to the film The Omen; at Damien's birthday party, these are the same last words the nanny cries right before she jumps off the roof to hang herself.

+Mr. Adler's fiancé was portrayed in the live action scenes by Pam Brady, one of the show's writers.

 This episode includes common musical pieces.
 The music used during the sumo training scenes was, at the time, the theme music used on CNBC's program Street Signs.
 Terrance, Mephesto's son, returns for this episode.
 When Kenny has a vision of all the sharp tools that would be around him if he transferred to Shop Class, the music that plays is an excerpt from Baba Yaga, the ninth movement of Modest Mussorgsky's "Pictures at an Exhibition" suite, which has also been used in several other episodes.